 Meet the 2021 Ventures

-The 2021 Summer Catalyst venture teams span industries from fintech to food and beverage, work in international ecosystems as diverse from each other as Mexico and India, and draw from Babson undergraduate, MBA, MSEL, and MSAEL programs.
+The 2021 Summer Catalyst venture teams span industries from fintech to food and beverage, work in international ecosystems as diverse from each other as Mexico and India, and draw from Babson undergraduate, MBA, and MSEL.

 The cohort includes a 2021 B.E.T.A.
 Challenge winner, a Weissman Foundry scout, a team from F.W.
 Olin College of Engineering, a Lewis Institute fellow, the president of Babson CODE, many members of Babson’s remarkable graduating Class of 2021, and more.
 The ventures are: